RoshanSharma7/Web-Scraping/README.md

 4. Saves data into CSV or Excel format
 5. Easy to extend for new websites or fields

+---

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+---

 ## Author
-Roshan Kumar Sharma developed this project.
+### Roshan Kumar Sharma, Software Engineer.
 You can reach out via: -
 - Email: roshan.amlai96@gmail.com
 - LinkedIn: https://www.linkedin.com/in/RoshanSharma7/
 - Twitter: https://www.twitter.com/imroshansharma7
 - Portfolio: https://roshansharma7.github.io/Roshan.github.io/

+---

 ## Notes
 If you found this helpful, please follow me on all platforms.